playframework/play-generated-docs/manual/working/commonGuide/production/ProductionConfiguration.md

 > **Note**: The Netty server backend is not the default in 2.6.x, and so must be [[specifically enabled|NettyServer]].

-The configurations above are specific to the Akka HTTP and Netty server backend, but other more generic configurations are also available:
+The configurations above are specific to the Pekko HTTP and Netty server backend, but other more generic configurations are also available:

 @[](/confs/play-server/reference.conf)